 - Day 14: Return to Kuala Lumpur

-Your Malaysian adventures will inevitably begin in the capital city of Kuala Lumpur.
-If you are a nature lover or adventure enthusiast, it could be tempting to move on right away.
+Your Malaysian adventures will begin in the capital city of Kuala Lumpur.
+Nature lovers and adventure enthusiasts might be tempted to move out of the city right away.
 But hold your horses, as you might find there is more to KL than meets the eye.

 Things to do in Kuala Lumpur